amrox/asdf-pyapp/README.md

   - `1`: Prefer `--copies` whenever possible (`--copies` does not work with `/usr/bin/python3` on macOS).
 - `ASDF_PYAPP_DEBUG` - Set to `1` for additional logging

+# Background and Inspiration

+asdf-pyapp was inspired by [asdf-hashicorp](https://github.com/asdf-community/asdf-hashicorp) and [pipx](https://pypa.github.io/pipx/) - which is also used under the hood.
+Big thanks to the creators, contributors, and maintainers of both these projects.
 # Contributing

 Contributions of any kind welcome!
 See the [contributing guide](contributing.md).